 We used two font families to express the identity: a font for feelings and a font for facts.

 Vollkorn, a German font developed by Friedrich Althausen, which means ‘wholemeal’ or ‘folk wheat’ and harks back to the days of ‘Brotschrift’ or ‘bread type’ fonts used in everyday printing.
-It reminded us of the artistic and theatrical heritage of London’s South Bank which includes Shakespeare’s Globe, Tate Modern, the National Theatre and many Arts and Cultural venues, as well as the famous call to arms, ‘Bread and roses’ – asking not just for physical sustenance but spiritual sustenance too.
+It reflects the artistic and theatrical heritage of London’s South Bank which includes Shakespeare’s Globe, Tate Modern, the National Theatre and many Arts and Cultural venues, as well as the famous call to arms, ‘Bread and roses’ – asking not just for physical sustenance but spiritual sustenance too.

 The second font, Inter, was designed by Rasmus Andersson to make text easier to read on computer screens.
 This font recognises that greenwashing is not enough and that facts, goals and targets need to be included in any meaningful transition.